whiteand/quartet/README.md

 const validObj = v.fix(invalidObj) // { arr: [] }
 ```

-> Also there is `v.hasFixes` method: it returns `true` - if some fixes was collected, and ready to be applied.
+> Also there is `v.hasFixes` method: it returns `true` - if some fixes were collected, and ready to be applied.
 Returns `false` otherwise.

 _____________________________________________________________

 ## Tracking

-Sometimes we need not only to check if value is not valid,
+Sometimes we need not only to check if a value is not valid,
 But to get an explanation, and possibly to send this explanation to
 the user, or to the logger etc.